innovate-invent/innovate-invent.github.io/_posts/2019-04-01-Workflows-Pipelines-and-Dataflows-OH-MY!.md

 -- [stevegt 2016](https://www.biostars.org/p/17696/#203354)

 Steve succinctly summarised something that had been bothering me when talking about workflows and [CWL](https://github.com/common-workflow-language/common-workflow-language).
-"Workflow" is largley a misnomer in these contexts, a workflow manager is more abstract and generally found in the buisness world as a BPM such as [YAWL](http://www.yawlfoundation.org/).
+"Workflow" is largely a misnomer in these contexts, a workflow manager is more abstract and generally found in the buisness world as a BPM such as [YAWL](http://www.yawlfoundation.org/).

 A year ago I did a survey of "Workflow" managers, concluding [Galaxy](https://galaxyproject.org/) a clear winner.
 It managed data, data formats, [data provenance](https://en.wikipedia.org/wiki/Data_lineage#Data_Provenance), tool dependencies, job runners, access control for shared environments, and bundled it all up into a GUI.